 What kind of artists will be competing?

 There will be more than 100 artists competing in the Grand Prix of Art, covering a wide array of ages and skill levels.
 Look out for up-and-comers in the Youth category (ages eight to 18) plus many intriguing beginners, intermediates, and working artists in the highly diverse Open category.
-The Masters category includes dozens of experienced painters from around the Pacific Northwest, each competing for thousands of dollars in prizes and a chance to lift the coveted Dan Gray Cup.
+The Masters category includes experienced painters from around the Pacific Northwest, each competing for thousands of dollars in prizes and a chance to lift the coveted Dan Gray Cup.